icesonata/DDoSDN/README.md

 # DDoSDN
-This is a private repository about applying Machine Learning model into DDoS attack detection in SDN.
+This is a repository about applying Machine Learning model into DDoS attack detection in Software-defined network.

 # Prerequisite
 Install required packages via: ```pip3 install -r requirements.txt```\